-Students are able to access details regarding their enrolment through the student portal provided by Paradigm.
+Students can access details regarding their enrolment through the student portal provided by Paradigm.
 Students are provided with log in details upon enrolment.
 Through the portal it is possible to update your contact details, access fee invoices, access confirmation of enrolment documentation, pay fees, view enrolment and assessment outcomes.